eelpie/media-monkey/README.md

 ###POST /scale

 width, height, rotate
+Accepts header

-Scale the posted image and return it as a JPEG.
+Scale the posted image and return it as a GIF, JPEG or PNG.

 The image file should be sent as raw bytes on the request body.
+The desired return image format should be specified using the Accepts header on the request.

 ####POST /video/thumbnail